molecule47/molecule47/README.md

 I'm a tech enthusiast and a programmer, pursuing theorectical sciences as my future field of study.
 I have been around computers all my life, I love to solve technical problems and create software that is relevant and has real-world implications.
-Furthermore, I've always been improving to reach the path to achieve brilliance.

 I specialize in the following skills:
 → Python